ckodser/ckodser.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
-description: Repositories which I'm a main contributor.
-Most of these works done as a course final project.
+description: Repositories to which I'm a major contributor.
+Most of these works were done as a course final project.
 nav: true
 nav_order: 3
 ---